TDA-Jyamiti/fzz/README.md

 [Fast Computation of Zigzag Persistence](https://arxiv.org/pdf/2204.11080.pdf)

-by Tamal K. Dey and Tao Hou, which is accepted by the 2022 European Symposium on Algorithms (ESA).
+by Tamal K. Dey and Tao Hou, which appears on the 2022 European Symposium on Algorithms (ESA).
 The programming language used is C++.

+## Change Log

+### 2022.8.16

+- Wrap the computation into class `FZZ::FastZigzag` for easy invoking from c++ codes
+- Filtration does not need to end with empty complex

 ## Group Information